hyvor/laravel-hyvor-login/README.md

 ## Auth

-This library provides a unified authentication system for the following providers:
+This library connects with the HYVOR Auth API to authenticate users.
+It supports the following providers:

-- HYVOR
-- OpenID Connect
-- Fake (for testing)

 ### Configuration